 The size of the veins treated and how many veins were removed determine how long you should continue to wear compression stockings.
 Wearing them will help prevent the veins that were collapsed during sclerotherapy or ultrasound guided foam sclerotherapy to refill with blood.
 This means that spider veins or small varicose veins that were removed immediately during the procedure will not reappear.
 It also helps patients see gradual improvement in other veins that were treated.

-For the first few days after the procedure, it is also very important to get up and walk around each hour to ensure proper blood flow and help with sclerotherapy results.
+If you have a sclerotherapy procedure, you’ll need to take a few more steps to help your recovery.
+For the first few days, it is also very important to get up and walk around every hour.
+Doing so will help you maintain proper blood flow, and help with your sclerotherapy results.

 Recovery After Varicose Vein Removal

-After laser vein treatment, a procedure usually performed to remove varicose veins, compression socks should also be worn.
-During endovenous laser vein treatment, a beam of light is sent through the varicose vein to seal it off.
-Wearing compression stockings after the procedure can ensure these varicose veins do not open back up, and it will also help with swelling.
+After laser vein treatments, a procedure we perform to remove varicose veins, you’ll also wear compression socks.
+During endovenous laser vein treatment, we send a beam of light through your varicose vein, sealing it off.
+Wearing compression stockings after this procedure can ensure these varicose veins do not open back up, and it will also help with swelling.
 It is also important to walk around immediately after the vein removal procedure.

 Schedule an appointment at our Houston, Katy, or Sugar Land vein centers for treatment recommendations for your spider or varicose veins.